muratk3n/thirdwave/en/tweets/2018/week44.md

+# Week 44

 Is the universe inherently random because quantum mechanics says so

 It says no such thing

 The Copenhagen interpretation of QM makes that claim.
 Most Quantum Mechanics popularizes we see and hear on media follow the Copenhagen or the Many-World interpretation of QM.
 This interpretation is not the only one.
 All the weird results we hear originate from these two interpretations.

 Why so many follow CQM then?
 Copenhagen QM allowed researchers to compute very easily, it also came first, and beyond that, the